1. Care more about you and your money than anyone who doesn’t share your last name.

-72. Remain only a telephone call away to answer financial questions for you.
+72. Remain only a telephone call, email, or text away to answer financial questions for you.

 73. Serve as a human glossary of financial terms such as Modern Portfolio Theory, asset allocation, FLPs, P/E ratio, and asset class diversification.

 75. Provide referrals to other professionals, such as accountants, attorneys, lenders, bookkeepers, coaches, insurance agents, long term care providers, and a host of others.

 76. Refer you to banking establishments for loan and trust alternatives.